 What Happens if GAAP is Not Available?

-- Without these principles, there will be many chances of fraudulent cases in Accounting and financial reporting’s which actually affects the interest of the Investors and the creditors in the market.
+- Without these principles, there are chances of fraudulent cases in Accounting and financial reporting.
+Thus affecting the interest of the Investors and the creditors in the market.

 - Without Generally Accepted Accounting Principles, companies would be free to decide themselves what financial information to report and how to report it, which will be very difficult for the investors and creditors who have stake or shares in that company.

 - For example, if we see the Punjab National Bank scam happened due to fraudulent financial reporting by the employees, auditors, and the customer without practicing any of the accounting rules and standards, because of which the ultimate losers are the Investors who invested in that company.